gobbez/ChessBot_Zoe/README.md

 ## Info
 This Chess Bot will have different styles.

-### Stockfish 17 with various thinking time
+### Stockfish 17 with various levels
-Vary its reasoning time based on opponent elo and how good or bad its position is.
+Vary its reasoning time and strength level based on opponent elo and how good or bad its position is.
 Stockfish can respond in less than 1 second with a pretty good move, but the more time allowed the deeper the analysis.

 Before moving, Stockfish will also analyze the position to determine how much more time it needs to spend (aka, the worse its position the more time it will use).
+It will also change its strength level to try to stay calibrated towards the opponent level.

 ### Personalized Opening Repertories